quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #quic-framesprocessed-def title="QUICFramesProcessed definition"}

-For example, an instance of this event that represents four STREAM frames
+For example, an instance of the `frames_processed` event that represents four
-received over two packets would have the fields serialized as:
+STREAM frames received over two packets would have the fields serialized as:

 ~~~
 "frames":[